Mellon Research Initiative: Events

 Organized by Robert Slifkin, Assistant Professor of Fine Arts, Institute of Fine Arts, New York University.

-This workshop will begin with a series of short presentations by a group of art historians, critics, and curators in which they describe their own approaches to the practice of writing on contemporary art followed by a discussion among the speakers and the audience aimed at formulating concepts that might be useful for students and professors who work on these materials and are interested in developing approaches to their the research, writing, and teaching related to contemporary art.
+This workshop began with a series of short presentations by a group of art historians, critics, and curators in which they described their own approaches to the practice of writing on contemporary art followed by a discussion among the speakers and the audience aimed at formulating concepts that might be useful for students and professors who work on these materials and are interested in developing approaches to their the research, writing, and teaching related to contemporary art.

 1:00pm Introduction and welcome: Robert Slifkin, Assistant Professor of Fine Arts, New York University